 McDonald continued in the position until 1960 when Dr. James Bruno succeeded him.
 Bruno relinquished his band duties after one year, when rising enrollment forced him to devote his time to heading the music department.

 Dr. Stanley Michalski Jr. was hired in 1961 and directed the band for 31 years until his retirement in 1992.
 Michalski was succeeded by Susan Cresap, who led the GEMB for one year.
 Dr. Stephen Johnson led the band for two years, and Dr Jeffrey Macomber led the band in 1995.
 Dr. Casey Teske took charge of the band from 1996 until 2001 and Dr. Lawrence Wells led the band from 2002 until 2003.
-Dr. Hubert Toney Jr. has led the band since 2004.
+Dr. Hubert Toney Jr. led the band from 2004 until 2013.